reiase/hyperparameter/docs/quick_start.md

 Thread safety guarantees:
 - Configuration dicts can be safely passed to multiple threads
-- Each thread's `param_scope` modifications are isolated
+- Each thread's `scope` modifications are isolated
 - Automatic cleanup on scope exit

 ---